botenvouwer/tappy/README.md

 The closing strategy looks somewhat like this:

   1. Do not close tabs configured as `Persistent tabs`;
+  1. Close duplicate tabs;
-  2. Close `Higly disposable` tabs after not used for x minutes;
+  1. Close `Higly disposable` tabs after not used for x minutes;
-  3. Do not close tabs that play media on the background; //todo: check if this is possible
+  1. Do not close tabs that play media on the background; //todo: check if this is possible
-  4. Smart time based close:
+  1. Smart time based close:
      1. Configurable timeout `closeTimeout`;
      1. Calculate time approximately needed to read page `ReadTime`;
-     2. Track time page is active in browser `ActiveTime`;
+     1. Track time page is active in browser `ActiveTime`;
-     3. Close if `Readtime < ActiveTime && closeTimeout < notActiveTime`.
+     1. Close if `Readtime < ActiveTime && closeTimeout < notActiveTime`.

+## Group tabs some way and make it bookmarkable

 This way it is possible for you to configure the closing behaviour in a way you like it.
 There are multiple strategies possible and you can use them together.